Grand Teton sample trip agreement

 Paying for the trip is not as easy as before, because De Anza Student Accounts has not always had an office on campus open for people to go in and pay with a credit card or cash.
 We have not accepted personal checks for years, as the club has had to pay tooooo many check bouncing fees, so we are requiring you bring a money order when you come to sign up.
 Everyone will need to get a money order for their trip payment from the Post Office, a Walmart or your bank (if your bank is low cost for you) and bring it when you come to sign up.

-Students got campsites to share for the 2024 trip.
-And the people who got extra campsite reservations to share need to cancel any that are not needed in time to get deposits refunded.
+Students got campsites to share for the 2024 trip, August 14 – depart Aug.
+28, and the people who got extra campsite reservations to share need to cancel any that are not needed in time to get deposits refunded.
 Plus there are chores to do before we go, including a cleaning of each kayak and canoe we bring so they can pass the required inspections in Idaho on the way there and in Grand Teton park before they can be permitted and used there.
 Because of this, there is a deadline to sign up.
 See details at the how to sign up page.

 The cheap trip,